 In 2014, the Journal of Alternative and Complementary Medicine published a report with an interesting set of statistics.
 Experts used electro-acupuncture to treat patients weekly over a stretch of 6 weeks.
 In the control group, the researchers went with Prozac.
 In the first two weeks, the rate of improvement was the same in both groups.
 In the period after, those using acupuncture achieved more sustainable, lasting relief over time as opposed to the control group.

 The above journal also published a study that pointed to the fact that acupuncture works great on people going through a stretch of low sex drive, a notable consequence of depression.
 The patients in this study went through acupuncture treatment for 12 weeks.
 In the days after, they were happier, livelier, and more open to the idea of intimacy.
 Scientists see this as a great step toward understanding the relationship between depression, sex drive and acupuncture.

 Kurland HD (1976) talks about a study where patients underwent electro-convulsive therapy (ECT) and electro-acupuncture (EAT).
 The victims had a noted history of not responding very well to conventional treatment.
 When ECT was used, they felt and looked better but also experienced confusion as well as loss of memory.
 However, when EAT was added as one of the forms of treatment, the memory loss and confusion were no longer experienced.
 It is believed that these forms of treatment are capable of influencing the action of neurotransmitters in the brain, eliciting a change in the brain’s map that leads to the patient experiencing relief.

-Our acupuncture clinic in Plantation, Florida has a keen interest in how acupuncture works to treat depression in patients.
+Our acupuncture clinic in Parkland, Florida has a keen interest in how acupuncture works to treat depression in patients.
 We have treated hundreds of patients suffering from depression with our unique brand of holistic medicine, and we are confident that we can help you too.
 Please give us a call to get started today!